-MR. AVERY NILES - DEPARTMENT OF JUVENILE JUSTICE
+MR. AVERY NILES - DEPARTMENT OF JUVENILE JUSTICE Active Committees: TBD

 Mr. Niles was sworn in as the Commissioner of the Department of Juvenile Justice in November, 2012.
 With more than 27 years of distinguished law enforcement and criminal justice experience, Commissioner Niles was most recently Warden of the Hall County Correctional Institute.
-In addition, Commissioner Niles spent over twenty years in the Hall County Sheriff's Office rising in the ranks from Patrolman, Sergeant in the Juvenile Investigations Team, and Lieutenant (Assistant Commander) in the Patrol Division before reaching to the level of Commander as part of the Hall County Detention Center.
+In addition, Hall County Sheriff's Office rising in the ranks from Patrolman, Sergeant in the Juvenile Investigations Team, and Lieutenant (Assistant Commander) in the Patrol Division before reaching to the level of Commander as part of the Hall County Detention Center.

 In 2011, Commissioner Niles was appointed to the Department of Juvenile Justice Board of Directors and, in 2012, was elected Chairman of the Board.
 Recently, Commissioner Niles also was appointed to the Accountability Courts Funding Committee.
-Commissioner Niles is also the 2nd Vice President of the Georgia Prison & Warden's Association and is active in the National Sheriff's Association, the Peace Officers Association of Georgia, the Georgia Association, and F.C.A. of Gainesville-Hall County.
+Commissioner Niles is also the 2nd Vice President of the Georgia Prison & Warden's Association and is active in the National Sheriff's Association, the Peace Officers Association of Georgia, the Georgia Association of Chiefs of Police, the Georgia Sheriff's Association, and F.C.A. of Gainesville-Hall County.